-We support people with HIV, and their carers, who are experiencing reduced independence and/or increased need.
+We support people with HIV, and their carers, who are experiencing social isolation and other challenges.

-The program aims to provide individualised psychosocial rehabilitation support to promote recovery, resilience and connection to community through:
+Our individualised psychosocial rehabilitation supports aim to promote recovery, resilience and connection to community through:

 - Short-term residential respite